-For this reason, it’s sometimes necessary to try a variety of pain medications or even a combination of medications to provide effective pain relief to patients with PHN while causing as few side effects as possible.
+For this reason, it’s sometimes necessary to try a variety of pain medications or even a combination of medications to provide adequate pain relief to patients with PHN while causing as few side effects as possible.

 Treatments sometimes used to relieve the resulting nerve pain include topical lidocaine patches, anticonvulsants, tricyclic antidepressants, and opioids.

-Nondrug therapies, such as biofeedback and relaxation may also sometimes be used to assist in the treatment of pain related to shingles.
+Nondrug therapies, such as biofeedback and relaxation, may also sometimes be used to assist in the treatment of pain related to shingles.

 Does Medicare Pay for the Shingles Vaccine?

-Part D plans do not cost much, they range from anywhere between $13-$76 a month.
+Part D plans do not cost much; they range from anywhere between $13-$76 a month.